FAQ – How to Bid

-For example, lots 1 to 25 may close at 2pm, while lots 26-50 may close at 2:10pm.
+For example, lots 1 to 25 may close at 2 pm ET, while lots 26 – 50 may close at 2:10 pm ET.
 This continues from lot 1 until the final lots of the auction are closed.

 Please be sure to confirm the time that the auctions close, as closing times may vary by auction.
-For example, fine spirit auctions typically close at 4pm, and fine wine auctions typically close at 6 pm.
+For example, Fine Spirit auctions typically close at 4 pm ET, and Fine Wine auctions typically close at 6 pm ET.

 Why did the bidding continue after the lot’s closing time?